 All forward-looking statements included in this report are expressly qualified in their entirety by the foregoing cautionary statements.
 We caution readers not to place undue reliance on any forward-looking statement which speaks only as of the date made and to recognize that forward-looking statements are predictions of future results, which may not occur as anticipated.
 Actual results could differ materially from those anticipated in the forward-looking statements and from historical results, due to the risks and uncertainties described above, the risks described in our most recent Annual Report on Form 10-K, Part I, Item 1A, "Risk Factors," as well as others that we may consider immaterial or do not anticipate at this time.
 The foregoing risks and uncertainties are not exclusive and further information concerning the company and our businesses, including factors that potentially could materially affect our financial results or condition, may emerge from time to time.
-We undertake no obligation to update forward-looking statements to reflect actual results or changes in factors or assumptions affecting such forward-looking statements.
+We make no commitment to revise or update any forward-looking statements in order to reflect events or circumstances occurring or existing after the date any forward-looking statement is made.
 We advise you, however, to consult any further disclosures we make on related subjects in our future Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, and Current Reports on Form 8-K we file with or furnish to the Securities and Exchange Commission.

-Item 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK
+ITEM 3.
+OUANTITATIVE AND OUALITATIVE DISCLOSURES ABOUT MARKET RISK

 We are exposed to market risk stemming from changes in foreign currency exchange rates, interest rates, and commodity prices.
 We are also exposed to equity market risk pertaining to the trading price of our common stock.
 Changes in these factors could cause fluctuations in our earnings and cash flows.
 See further discussion on these market risks below.
-See our most recently filed Annual Report on Form 10-K for discussion on equity market risk.
+See our most recent Annual Report on Form 10-K for discussion on equity market risk.

 Foreign Currency Exchange Rate Risk.
 In the normal course of business, we actively manage the exposure of our foreign currency exchange rate market risk by entering into various hedging instruments, authorized under company policies that place controls on these activities, with counterparties that are highly rated financial institutions.
 Our hedging activities involve primarily the use of forward currency contracts.
 We also utilize cross currency swaps to offset intercompany loan exposures.
 We use derivative instruments only in an attempt to limit underlying exposure from currency fluctuations and to minimize earnings and cash flow volatility associated with foreign currency exchange rate changes and not for trading purposes.
 We are exposed to foreign currency exchange rate risk arising from transactions in the normal course of business, such as sales to third party customers, sales and loans to wholly owned foreign subsidiaries, foreign plant operations, and purchases from suppliers.
-Because our products are manufactured or sourced primarily from the U.S. and Mexico, a stronger U.S. dollar and Mexican peso generally have a negative impact on our results from operations, while a weaker dollar and peso generally have a positive effect.
+Because our products are manufactured or sourced primarily from the United States and Mexico, a stronger U.S. dollar and Mexican peso generally have a negative impact on our results from operations, while a weaker dollar and peso generally have a positive effect.
 Our primary foreign currency exchange rate exposures are with the Euro, the Australian dollar, the Canadian dollar, the British pound, the Mexican peso, the Japanese yen, the Chinese Renminbi, and the Romanian New Leu against the U.S. dollar, as well as the Romanian New Leu against the Euro.